D'eux: Singles

-The lead single, "Pour que tu m'aimes encore", was released in Quebec and in France in March 1995.
-It was also issued in other selected countries in the next months.
-"Pour que tu m'aimes encore" was very successful in Francophone countries.
-It topped the chart in France for twelve weeks and in the Wallonia region of Belgium for fifteen consecutive weeks.
-The song also reached number one in Quebec and stayed there for four weeks.
-It became the best-selling single of the year 1995 in both France and Wallonia.
-In France alone, "Pour que tu m'aimes encore" has sold nearly one million copies.
-The song was also successful in other countries, reaching the top ten in Belgium Flanders, the Netherlands and Sweden.
-Most notably, it also peaked inside the top ten in the United Kingdom and Ireland, which was an exceptional achievement for a French-language song.
-On the European Hot 100 Singles, "Pour que tu m'aimes encore" reached number four.
+The lead single, "Pour que tu m'aimes encore", was released in Quebec and France in March 1995, followed by selected international markets in the months that followed.
+The song became one of the most commercially successful titles of Dion's Francophone career, reaching number one across several French‑speaking regions.
+It topped the chart in France for 12 weeks and in Belgium's Wallonia for 15 consecutive weeks, and also reached number one in Quebec for four weeks.
+It became the best‑selling single of 1995 in both France and Wallonia, selling nearly one million copies in France.
+Unusually for a French‑language release, it also entered the top 10 in Belgium's Flanders, the Netherlands, Sweden, the United Kingdom, and Ireland, and peaked at number four on the European Hot 100 Singles.

-The second single, "Je sais pas", was released in Quebec in July 1995, in Belgium in August 1995 and in France in October 1995.
-It topped the charts in France (for seven weeks), Wallonia (for two weeks) and Quebec (for four weeks).
-On the European Hot 100 Singles, the song peaked at number seven.
-"Je sais pas" became one of the best-selling singles in France and Wallonia in 1995, reaching respectively numbers six and nine on the year-end charts.
+The second single, "Je sais pas", maintained the album's strong chart presence.
+Released in Quebec in July 1995, in Belgium in August, and in France in October, it topped the charts in France for seven weeks, in Wallonia for two weeks, and in Quebec for four weeks.
+It reached number seven on the European Hot 100 Singles, and ranked among the best‑selling singles of 1995 in France and Wallonia.

-"Le ballet" was issued in France in January 1996 as a promotional single.
-It reached number five on the Airplay Chart and was included as B-side on the next commercial single released in France, "Falling into You".
-Due to the success of D'eux, radio stations in Quebec started playing "Destin" in January 1996.
-The song spent over eight months on the Airplay Chart, peaking at number three.
-In May 1996, radio stations in Quebec also started playing "J'irai où tu iras", a duet with Jean-Jacques Goldman.
-This song reached number fourteen on the Quebec Airplay Chart.
-All singles from D'eux appeared on Dion's 2005 greatest hits album, On ne change pas.
+"Le ballet" was released in France in January 1996 as a promotional single, reaching number five on the national airplay chart.
+It was later issued as the B‑side of the French commercial single "Falling into You".

+In Quebec, radio stations began playing "Destin" in January 1996.
+The track received more than eight months of airplay and peaked at number three.
+In May 1996, Quebec radio also added "J'irai où tu iras", Dion's duet with Jean-Jacques Goldman, which reached number 14 on the airplay chart.

+All singles from D'eux were later included on Dion's 2005 greatest hits compilation, On ne change pas.